MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Results and Analysis

 \subsection{Trojan-Attack Results: Planning and Execution}

-Table~\ref{tab:SR}, presents the success rate of executing the generated plans for six tasks in the VirtualHome simulator.
-We evaluated the plans generated by benign models trained with clean data only (No Attack) and a malicious model attacked by Robo-Troj attack (After Attack).
-In both cases, the plans were generated by prompting the two LLM models using clean input with no trigger word.
-The results show comparable success rates before and after the attack, which is consistent with our Hypo-3, further confirming the stealthiness of the proposed Robo-Troj in the task execution environment.
+Table~\ref{tab:SR}, presents the \emph{Success Rate} of executing the generated plans for six tasks in the VirtualHome simulator.
+We evaluated the plans generated by benign models trained with clean data only (No Attack) and a malicious model attacked by \algname~attack (After Attack).
+In both cases, the plans were generated by prompting the models using clean input with no trigger word.
+The results show comparable average success rates before and after the attack, which is consistent with Hypothesis H3, further confirming the stealthiness of the proposed \ourtitle in the task execution environment.
+H3 is further validated in Table~\ref{tab:Quality of text metrics} of Appendix~\ref{appendix:plan_quality}, in terms of BLEU score, Lexical Repetition-4 and Distinct-4.

-Finally, we measured the success rate for plans generated by the attacked model using poisoned inputs with trigger words, which is consistently 100\% for all the tasks.
-In other words, whenever an attacker utilizes any of trigger words, the harmful behavior always takes place, giving the attacker precise control over attack execution.